The Precision of God, Blog 6

 (Click on the Image to Open a Clearer View)

 Here we can see that the Lord's commitment to making us exactly as we’ve been told is the greater deliverance.
-Therefore, could it be the precision of God to increase our ultimate call to be witnesses?
-In this way, we too can budget our faith while waiting; understanding that God hasn't only instructed us to test every prophecy but still leads by example.
+Therefore, could it be The Precision of God to magnify our ultimate call to be witnesses?
+In this way, we too can budget our faith while waiting; understanding that God hasn't only instructed us to test every prophecy, but still leads by the example, "stand firm."

 In Service,